 However, there has been a recent convergence of the two disciplines.
 This field, scientific machine learning, has been showcasing results like how partial differential equation simulations can be accelerated with neural networks.
 New methods, such as probabilistic and differentiable programming, have started to be developed specifically for enhancing the tools of this domain.
 However, the techniques in this field combine two huge areas of computational and numerical practice, meaning that the methods are sufficiently complex.
 How do you backpropagate an ODE defined by neural networks?
 How do you perform unsupervised learning of a scientific simulator?

 In this class we will dig into the methods and understand what they do, why they were made, and thus how to integrate numerical methods across fields to accentuate their pros while mitigating their cons.
 This class will be a survey of the numerical techniques, showcasing how many disciplines are doing the same thing under different names, and using a common mathematical language to derive efficient routines which capture both data-driven and mechanistic-based modeling.

 However, these methods will quickly run into a scaling issue if naively coded.
 To handle this problem, everything will have a focus on performance-engineering.
-We will start by focusing on algorithm which are inherently serial and learn to optimize serial code.
+We will start by focusing on algorithms that are inherently serial and learn to optimize serial code.
 Then we will showcase how logic-heavy code can be parallelized through multithreading and distributed computing techniques like MPI, while direct mathematical descriptions can be parallelized through GPU computing.

 The final part of the course will be a unique project which pulls together these techniques.
-As a new field, the students will be exposed to the "low hanging fruit" and will be directed towards an area which they can make a quick impact.
-For the final project, students will team up to solve a new problem in the field of scientific machine learning, and receive helping writing up a publication-quality analysis about their work.
+As a new field, the students will be exposed to the "low hanging fruit" and will be directed towards an area in which they can make a quick impact.
+For the final project, students will team up to solve a new problem in the field of scientific machine learning, and receive help in writing up a publication-quality analysis about their work.